-I am a Canadian philosopher researching issues in philosophy of mind and language, broadly construed.
-I completed my doctoral studies in philosophy at Fordham University in New York City in the spring of 2020.
-Beginning August 2021, I will be Assistant Professor in the Department of Philosophy at The Chinese University of Hong Kong.
+I am Assistant Professor of Philosophy at the Chinese University of Hong Kong.
+My research interests are in phenomenology and philosophy of mind and language, broadly construed.
+I completed my doctoral studies in philosophy at Fordham University in New York City in 2020.

 I am interested in how the meaning we find and make in language extends more basic bodily modes of sensemaking in perception, action, and preverbal communication.
 My approach to these topics is pluralistic, drawing from phenomenology, analytic philosophy, cognitive science, and empirical research in psychology and neuroscience.
 I also engage diverse historical and cultural traditions, including Indian and ancient Greek philosophy.
 My research has recently been featured in European Journal of Philosophy, Synthese, and Phenomenology and the Cognitive Sciences.